Phone-GWP-group

 BS EN 13430:2004 - Packaging: Recoverable by Material Recycling

-This standard specifies the requirements for packaging that can be collected, sorted, and recycling effectively.
+BS EN 13430:2004 is the standard that specifies the requirements for packaging that can be collected, sorted, and recycling effectively.

 It aligns with the Extended Producer Responsibility (EPR) legislation’s focus on recyclability and helps companies design packaging that fits within recycling infrastructure.